AMIS-Services/code-cafe/README.md

 * Imgur - Image sharing/manipulation (animated GIF generation) - https://imgur.com/vidgif
 * LetsEncrypt - Let’s Encrypt is a free, automated, and open Certificate Authority. https://letsencrypt.org/
 * JSONPath and/or JMESPath - JSON querying (and light weight transformation with JMESPath) - (https://goessner.net/articles/JsonPath/) in many client libraries/languages including Java and Node JS- https://github.com/json-path/JsonPath, Online JSON Path Evaluator http://jsonpath.com/; introduction to JSONPath: https://www.baeldung.com/guide-to-jayway-jsonpath ; NPM Package: https://www.npmjs.com/package/jsonpath
-OpenVAS - http://www.openvas.org/ - a full-featured vulnerability scanner.
+* OpenVAS - http://www.openvas.org/ - a full-featured vulnerability scanner.
 OpenVAS is available as packages in multiple Linux distros, in source code form, and as a virtual appliance that can be loaded into a VM on Windows.
-It is also part of Kali Linux. mitmproxy - https://mitmproxy.org/ is a free and open source interactive HTTPS proxy.
+It is also part of Kali Linux.
+* mitmproxy - https://mitmproxy.org/ is a free and open source interactive HTTPS proxy.
+* Kialia - Service Mesh Observability (friends of Istio) https://www.kiali.io/
+* Apache Nifi - Real Time High Volume Data Flows to process and distribute data -  https://nifi.apache.org/